sc2ad/QuestHitScoreVisualizer/README.md

 # QuestCountersPlus

-This is an Oculus Quest port of the Hit Score Visualizer mod for Beat Saber.
-This is missing many features still because my C is shaky at best...
-This uses jakibaki's modloader, found here: https://github.com/jakibaki/beatsaber-hook
+This is an Oculus Quest standalone port of the original Hit Score Visualizer on PC.

 ## Installation

-I'll go over this at some point, it works as a standalone mod when added as a mod to emulamer's BeatOn repo (no link until a formal release).
+Download from the releases page (or the latest build artifact) and install it to BMBF.